• About Us

 Their passion for genetics doesn’t end there; it’s the lifeblood of their operation.
 With over 160 alpacas, Shamarra exports progeny across Europe, the UK, and Australia, earning them accolades at A&P Shows throughout New Zealand.
 Their story is a testament to an unwavering love for alpacas and an unyielding commitment to excellence.

-I Chen – farm manager
+I Chen – Farm Manager

 Hi my name is I Chen, originally from Taiwan and now living my best Akaroa life!

-I have been working with different animals for few years, but my love for alpacas started around 5 years ago when I first came to New Zealand.
+I have been working with different animals for few years, but my love for alpacas started around 6 years ago when I first came to New Zealand.
 These adorable fuzzy guys have quickly become my favorite animal to work with.

 I know each of the Shamarra Alpaca residents inside and out, and am always ecstatic to help you see their varying personalities and tell you myriad stories about these fun creatures on the farm.
 Soon enough you’ll be just as much in love with alpacas as I am!